Block-Hosting-Development/ChatPix/README.md

 # ChatPix
 This project aims to give everyone the ability to chat with everyone.
-I mean our slogen is "Made to let you talk to your bestie or make a new one!".
+I mean our slogan is "Made to let you talk to your bestie or make a new one!".

 ## Features